PNG NRL Franchise Working on Foundation

 After the Australian Government and National Rugby League (NRL) made the official announcement last December in Sydney for Papua New Guinea to enter the top-flight competition by 2028, the PNG NRL franchise led by CEO Andrew Hill wasted no time and shifted their focus on building a robust foundation, especially investing heavily in the junior academy system, which has been running for two years.

-CEO Hill revealed that not much had been talked about following the successful bidding of PNG to field a team in the NRL competition, but they are working silently behind the scenes to ramp up preparations for the new PNG franchise and put the house in order in anticipation for 2028.
+CEO Hill revealed that not much had been discussed following PNG's successful bidding to field a team in the NRL competition.
+However, they are working silently behind the scenes to ramp up preparations for the new PNG franchise and put the house in order in anticipation of 2028.

 “December 12th last year was a wonderful occasion for not only the country but the game of rugby league to come together and share in the excitement and appreciation of both the Australian and PNG Governments, announcing that we (PNG) would enter the NRL in 2028,” Hill expressed.

 “I’ve said at every press conference to the corporate partners and to the community that we intend to be the very best.
-We don't intend to just make up the numbers.
+We don't intend to make up the numbers.
 This country, this game, and our people deserve the best.
-And it's our intention to lead the franchise that plays second to no one.
+Our goal is to lead the franchise that is second to none.

 Hill further stressed that they would love to reach out and adopt the best model or system from a few powerhouse NRL clubs, such as the Penrith Panthers and others, to complement PNG’s philosophy in developing a strong pathway system.